gameInsta/contract/README.md

 Set your `MUMBAI_RPC_URL` [environment variable](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 You can get one from the [Matic docs](https://docs.matic.network/docs/develop/network-details/network).
 You'll also need to set the variable `PRIVATE_KEY` which is your private key from your wallet, ie MetaMask.
 This is needed for deploying contracts to public networks.
 You can obtain testnet MATIC and LINK via the [MATIC Faucet](https://faucet.matic.network/)

 ### Setting Environment Variables
 You can set these in your `.env` file if you're unfamiliar with how setting environment variables work.
 Check out our [.env example](https://github.com/smartcontractkit/hardhat-starter-kit/blob/main/.env.example).
-If you wish to use this method to set these variables, update the values in the .env.example file, and then rename it to '.env'
+If you wish to use this method to set these variables, update the values in the .env.example file, and then rename it to '.env'​
+5

 ![WARNING](https://via.placeholder.com/15/f03c15/000000?text=+) **WARNING** ![WARNING](https://via.placeholder.com/15/f03c15/000000?text=+)